junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Cas conjures a torch and hands it to Dean.

 The Cage is chained by eight long thick iron chains, each locked on one corner of its cubical shape.
 Countless smaller strings extend from its edges and sides, taut like the threads of a spiderweb.
-The box does not swing the slightest in the midair.
+The box does not swing the slightest in midair.

 Dean has to admit, this place looks a thousand times worse than the Pit.
 And he isn't even inside it yet.

 "Sam's in there?"
 Dean whispers with a bump in his throat.

-Cas nods quickly, his fingers nimbly dancing on the thinnest strings in the space that Dean doesn't even notice exist.
+Cas nods quickly, his fingers nimbly dancing on the thinnest strings in the space that Dean doesn't even notice exists.
 Cas touches and tunes them one by one like unlocking the most complicated lock in history.
 Dean's eyes follow his fingers' movement closely, awed by the precision and complexity.

 It indeed looks quite impossible to get in or out of that thing, by the look of its security system.
 Dean feels so much more confident about locking up some bad guys in there.